nmylynh/Data-Structures/notes.md

  [<img src="https://res.cloudinary.com/practicaldev/image/fetch/s--GS1k4iwx--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/l8r4ic2gedi0j9obd7ix.jpg"/>](https://dev.to/rinsama77/data-structure-stack-and-queue-4ecd)

 #### :books: **Stacks:** Last In, First Out - Vertical
-- A stack is a limited access data structure
-    - Elements can only be added and removed at the top
+**A stack is a limited access data structure  where elements can only be added and removed at the top, LIFO principle**
 - Like a stack of books, you remove the top stack, and when you add, you add to the top stack
 - There are 3 basic operations on a stack:
     1. **Push:** Insert a data item on the stack.